samhohoho/obsidian/docker/basic/container.md

 **Container image** is a single package that contains everything needed to run a process.
 Like, Node environment.

 **Containers** are isolated processes for each of the app's components (FE, BE, and DB).
 It runs in its own isolated environment, isolated from everything else on your machine.
+To ensure the version of Python (or Node or the db) is not affected by local machine.
+Basically an isolated filesystem. (created by `/bin/bash`)
 - Each container has everything it needs.
 - Minimal influence on the host, increasing security.
 - Independent.